Many countries use the phrase rest area to describe what in Britain would be a service area.

 Todhills remained the country's only rest area until Leeming Bar joined it in 2014, soon followed by Scotch Corner.
 Both are survivors of the A1 which had been upgraded to a motorway, even though the former is a long distance from the nearest motorway junction and isn't clearly signed.

 Strictly speaking, Scotch Corner doesn't meet the standards required of a rest area as it doesn't have HGV parking, but understandably a decision was made to let this slide and simply warn HGVs that they couldn't stop there.
-Other than this, all three of the UK's motorway rest areas offer significant facilities; enough to qualify as a full motorway service area and more than some other motorway services do.
-Rest area status therefore appears to being used with no apparent logic, and 10 years later nobody has proposed any new motorway rest areas to build from scratch.
+Other than this, all three of the UK's motorway rest areas offer significant facilities; enough to qualify as a full motorway service area and with more on offer than some existing motorway service areas have.
+Rest area status therefore appears to be being used with no apparent logic.

 As set out in Circular 02/2013, rest areas must provide at least the following facilities, 24 hours a day, every day of the year, while complying with all current and future equality legislation: